michaelpatrickpurcell/prophecy/README.md

 During the game, the players receive a prophecy that describes an impending catastrophe for some fictional world.
 They create characters who inhabit that world, write an outline that describes how their characters will try to prevent the catastrophe, and tell the story of their characters' adventures.

+Throughout these rules, a variety of common words are used as technical terms to describe how the game is played.
+These terms will be Capitalised when they appear in the text and _Italicised_ when they are first introduced.

 ## Mechanics
-Throughout these rules, a variety of common terms are used to describe how the game is played.
-These terms will be Capitalised when they appear in the text and _Italicised_ when they are first introduced.
+_Mechanics_ are the systems that govern how players interact with the game.
+They provide a way for players to describe a fictional world by populating it with [Objects and Aspects](#objects-and-aspects), compose a story set in that world that is comprised of [Scenes](#scenes), and decide how that story plays out by making [Checks](#checks).

 ### Objects and Aspects
 An _Object_ is a person, place, or thing that appears in the story.